Yamaha FZR600: The 4-Valve design and the "EXUP" exhaust valve

 Unlike the larger FZR models which had featured three intake valves and two exhaust valves per cylinder, the FZR600 had a four valve per cylinder layout (which the FZR250 and FZR400 also used), which was necessitated by the different gas flow characteristics of the engine over the 750 and 1,000 cc units in the FZR range.
 Certain FZR600 models sold came with the EXUP valve system, located in the lower exhaust manifold.
 It helps maintain high back pressure at low engine speeds, and opens up more at higher engine speeds, giving the motor better mid-range power.
 The EXUP system was mainly found in US and some European models to compensate for the loss of power caused by emissions related modifications for those markets.
 Standard world market models produced 99 bhp, compared to about 91 bhp for EXUP equipped versions.

 Changes over the years

 The original steel-framed '3HE' FZR600 remained virtually unchanged throughout its production which began in 1988.

 1990

-In 1990, the rear wheel width was increased to 4 inches, which is up from the 3.5-inch wheel which was stock for the 1988-1989 models.
+In 1990, the rear wheel width was increased to 4 inches, up from the 3.5-inch wheel which was stock for the 1988-1989 models.
 In the same year the front brake calipers were upgraded to 4-piston units (as opposed to the 2-piston calipers on the 1988-1989 models).